 BRAC firmly believes that there is no “one size fits all” approach.
-Success is predicated on adapting Graduation programmes to the local context—prioritizing, sequencing, and shaping the elements to the needs of the poorest and to the reality of markets in various programme sites.
+Success is predicated on adapting Graduation programmes to the local context—prioritizing, sequencing, and shaping the elements to the needs of the poorest people and to the reality of markets and external factors in various programme sites.

-With this aim, BRAC has created a suite of technical assistance and advisory services across four main phases of the Graduation Approach—Assessment, Design, Management, and Learning.
+With this aim, BRAC has created a suite of technical assistance and advisory services across five main phases of the Graduation Approach—Assessment, Design, Planning, Implementation and Learning.
 In each phase, we advise, design and execute field support, program activities and discrete deliverables to provide comprehensive support to development actors seeking to implement the Graduation Approach.

 The Assessment Phase is one of the most critical in building the foundation for a successful Graduation intervention.
 This phase includes an in-field needs assessment visit followed by a feasibility assessment that seeks to gauge organizational capacity, funding strategies and potential stakeholder engagement.
 Deliverables in this phase include an inception report and strategic recommendations on the design of a Graduation program tailored to the unique needs of our clients.